 For interviews I have given on Palestine, please see the “Interviews” section on this website.

-My article, “Discrepancies in applying UN Sustainable Development Goal 16 to the occupied Palestinian territories,” published in the Journal for Palestinian Refugee Studies.
+“Discrepancies in applying UN Sustainable Development Goal 16 to the occupied Palestinian territories,” published in the Journal for Palestinian Refugee Studies.

 English version of an article first published in Italian translation on Gramsci Oggi.